alexgould17/alexgould-dot-me/README.md

 - HomeController - Controls the Landing, About & Thanks pages.
 Should have ajax for email submission of the resume request form.
 - BlogController - Controls all the blog pages & pulls posts from the database accordingly.
 No permissions needed as only read/index options will be available on web view for this model (create/update/delete handled on backend until further notice).
 - ProjectController - Controls all the project pages & pulls posts from the database accordingly.
 No permissions needed as only read/index options will be available on web view for this model (create/update/delete handled on backend until further notice).

+## Styling

+### Navigation
+- .navbar — the area containing all the navigation links —
+- .nav-link — a navigation link —